netdata/netdata/web/api/health/README.md

 ## Health Management API

 Netdata v1.12 and beyond provides a command API to control health checks and notifications at runtime.
 The feature is especially useful for maintenance periods, during which you receive meaningless alarms.
+From Netdata v1.13.1 and beyond, the configuration controlled via the API commands is [persisted across netdata restarts](#persistence).

 Specifically, the API allows you to:
  - Disable health checks completely.
 Alarm conditions will not be evaluated at all and no entries will be added to the alarm log.